 An article published in the prestigious journal Nature in 2017 reported on a successful experimental treatment of a genetic skin disease called epidermolysis bullosa.
 This life-threatening disease results from mutations in genes that provide instructions for proteins called laminins.
 Laminins are important for keeping the outer layer of the skin attached to the tissues below.
 Patients with epidermolysis bullosa develop severe blisters and chronic wounds that are prone to infection.

 In the study, a research team from Italy treated a 7-year-old boy with epidermolysis bullosa.
-The scientists took a patch a skin from the boy, grew the skin in the lab, and introduced a healthy gene into this skin.
+The scientists took a patch of skin from the boy, grew the skin in the lab, and introduced a healthy gene into this skin.
 The cells that received the healthy gene grew into big sheets of skin.
 Doctors in Germany then performed two surgeries to transfer this healthy skin to the boy, covering 80% of his body with the new skin.
 Two years later, the body was still healthy and had not developed any blisters, suggesting the procedure may have cured him.9,10

-2. Gene editing
+2. Gene editing (repairing an existing gene)

 The idea of gene editing is to repair the defective genes in the person's body.
 In other words, instead of adding "good" genes, we try to fix the existing "bad" ones so they will function correctly.

 Gene editing is very tricky because it requires a way of getting into the nucleus of cells, finding the malfunctioning genes among tens of thousands of other genes, and then making precise changes to just those genes--all of this in a living, breathing person.
 Currently, scientists use specialized molecules that work like scissors, cutting DNA at very specific places.

 The "scissors" that scientists use for cutting DNA are called nucleases.
 There are currently three major nuclease systems: